pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-155.md

 @T(00:35:54)
 We are not aware of a single abstraction that covers both regular bindings and `FocusState` bindings.
 One could theorize an abstraction around property wrappers:

-!> [correction]: After recording this episode, we realized that `ReferenceWritableKeyPath` _is_ an abstraction that would work here, though there are some caveats involved in defining a `synchronize` helper using them.
+> Correction: After recording this episode, we realized that `ReferenceWritableKeyPath` _is_ an abstraction that would work here, though there are some caveats involved in defining a `synchronize` helper using them.
 We'll leave that exploration as an exercise for the viewer.

 ```swift
 func synchronize<A, B>(